-We have conducted in the past and are currently conducting or may conduct in the future clinical trials in the US and outside the US including Ukraine, Russia and Israel.
+We have conducted in the past and are currently conducting or may conduct in the future clinical trials in the US and outside the US.
+In the past, we had clinical trial sites in Russia and Ukraine for our wAIHA trial, which trials have concluded.
 Recent actions taken by the Russian Federation in Ukraine and surrounding areas have destabilized the region and caused the adoption of comprehensive sanctions by, among others, the EU, the US and the UK, which restrict a wide range of trade and financial dealings with Russia and Russian persons, as well as certain regions in Ukraine.
 Also, the recent global tensions arising from the Hamas-Israel war may result in disruptions in the broader global economic environment.
 Further, some patients may not be able to comply with clinical trial protocols if the conflict impedes patient movement or interrupts healthcare services.
 In addition, clinical trial site initiation and patient enrollment may be delayed, and we may not be able to access sites for initiation and monitoring in regions affected by the Russian-Ukrainian war or the Hamas-Israel war including due to the prioritization of hospital resources away from clinical trials or as a result of warfare, violence, government-imposed curfews, or events or other governmental actions that restrict movement.
 We could also experience disruptions in our supply chain or limits our ability to obtain sufficient materials for our drug products in certain regions.